* Unlike similar states, Illinois does not require doctors to report possible pesticide exposure cases.

 “It was a big mess that should have been a rapid response,” she said.

 DATABASE: The Illinois Department of Agriculture started recording investigations related to human pesticide exposure in 2019.
 Below you can search through the 33 investigations it's done since then.
-Click on the green plus sign to find links to the complete investigative files.
+Scroll over to find links to the complete investigative files.<

 The 2019 incident in Illinois started at the tip of South Texas.